rickymagal/ComputationalComplexity-ChristosH.Papadimitriou/README.md

 *Computational Complexity*
 Addison–Wesley

-The purpose of this repository is to provide **chapter-by-chapter solutions** to *all* problems in the book, written at a level appropriate for graduate study and research.
+The objective of this project is to provide **chapter-by-chapter solutions** to *all* problems in the book, written at a level appropriate for graduate study and research.

 All solutions are:
 - Fully formal and explicit
-- Self-contained
+- Self-contained at the **chapter level**
 - Faithful to the book’s definitions, notation, and proof style

 ---